G-Research/prommsd/README.md

 Configure an alerting rule to always alert if your instance is healthy.
 The simplest is just `expr: 1`.
-We recommend a slightly more advanced rule (see below) while checking the "up" status of yourself may seen redundant it provides a basic end-to-end sanity check of your Prometheus instance consistency and potentially your service discovery.
+We recommend a slightly more advanced rule (see below) while checking the "up" status of yourself may seen redundant, it provides a basic end-to-end sanity check of your Prometheus instance consistency and potentially your service discovery.